-Apple has a knack for launching new versions of its devices with a lot of fanfare, but when it released the new Macbook Pro, it did it so under the radar.
+Apple has a knack for launching new versions of its devices with a lot of fanfare, but when it released the Macbook Pro 2018, it did it so under the radar.
 In fact, the 2018 MacBook Pro experienced such a low-key launch, despite having much more powerful hardware and an improved keyboard.
 And, just like the previous generation, the 15-inch MacBook Pro arrives alongside its 13-inch counterpart.

 Despite its quiet release, we know that Apple still loves the MacBook Pro.
 And that quiet release might just be due to that fact that while the iPhone XS and iPad, along with the 12-inch MacBook, are aimed at mass consumers, the MacBook Pro has always been aimed at the creative and professional audience.